How to Maximize a Credit Card Welcome Bonus

 Routing all everyday purchases through a new card during the bonus window is the simplest and most reliable strategy.

-When dining or splitting costs with friends, offer to put the entire bill on your card and collect reimbursements via peer-to-peer payment apps.
-A group dinner for six that runs $300 counts as $300 toward your minimum spend, even though your net cost is $50.
-This is one of the fastest ways to accelerate spend without changing your actual budget.
+When dining out or splitting costs with friends, offer to put the entire bill on your card and collect reimbursements via peer-to-peer payment apps.
+A group dinner for six that runs $300 counts as $300 toward your minimum spend even though your net cost is $50.
+It's one of the fastest ways to accelerate spend without changing your actual budget.

 The Most Reliable Combination